MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/engineering-change-management/product-engineering-overview.md

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4HE6B]

-The [Change management capabilities in Dynamics 365 Supply Chain Management](https://youtu.be/N313FqvRuBc) video (shown above) is included in the [Finance and Operations playlist](https://www.youtube.com/playlist?list=PLcakwueIHoT_SYfIaPGoOhloFoCXiUSyW) available on YouTube.
+The preceding video ([Change management capabilities in Dynamics 365 Supply Chain Management](https://youtu.be/N313FqvRuBc)) is included in the [Finance and Operations playlist](https://www.youtube.com/playlist?list=PLcakwueIHoT_SYfIaPGoOhloFoCXiUSyW) available on YouTube.

 ## Turn on engineering change management for your system